gutfeeling/practical_rl_for_coders/03_bellman_equations/README.md

 1. You will be able to cast RL problems as Markov Decision Processes (MDP)
 2. You will be able to define value function and Q value function of the states in a MDP
 3. You will be able to explain the contents of the Bellman equations and Bellman optimality theorems applied to MDPs
-4. You will be able to perform value function updates and Q value function updates to determine the desirability of a any state in the `CartPole-v0` environment, given a policy
+4. You will be able to perform value function updates and Q value function updates to determine the desirability of any state in the `CartPole-v0` environment, given a policy

 ## Plan